lamansky/map-map/readme.md

 ### Parameters

-1. Bindable: `map` (Array, iterator, Object, Map, Set, string, or Typed Array)
+1. `map` (Array, iterator, Object, Map, Set, string, or Typed Array)
 2. `mapper` (function): The callback which receives three arguments (key, value, and index) and which returns a two-element array containing the new key and value.
 3. Optional: `options`: Object argument which is forwarded to [`entries-array`](https://github.com/lamansky/entries-array), a dependency of this module.